-Want to spruce up your garden this spring, but find the myriad of flowers at your local nursery overwhelming?
-Here is a list of our top five spring flowers that are guaranteed to brighten up your landscape with bursts of color and character this spring!
+Want to spruce up your garden this spring, but find the myriad of colored flowers at your local nursery overwhelming?
+Here is a list of our top five spring flowers that are guaranteed to brighten up your landscape with bursts of bright color and character this spring!

 - Azalea—The red, pink and white blossoms of the aesthetic Azalea are an irresistible addition to any garden or landscape this

 spring.
 Despite the delicate appearance, Azaleas are fairly hardy plants and are easy to grow in most climates.
 Azaleas are best planted in early spring right before they begin to blossom.
 This popular perennial shrub will flourish in a variety of soil types, but will require adequate water to thrive.
 A must have for your traditional southern landscape!

 - Camellia—This beautifully elegant evergreen shrub is the state flower of Alabama.
 Camellia’s flowers are famous for their beauty and are often found in corsages or mothers day flower arrangements.
 The Camellia will add a quaint touch of class to any spring garden.
 With partial shade and well-drained soils, its flowers will bring you bursts of color for a long time to come.
 The flower blooms range in color, offering either a white, pink or red variety for weeks at a time.

 Flowering Dogwood—The flowering dogwood tree is known for its showy spring flowers and red fall foliage.
 This popular landscape tree can reach a height of 20 feet in proper conditions.
 Its spring blooms tend to be white, but can also be seen in a soft pink color as well.
 When pollinated, the flowers produce a red berry that is loved by wildlife.
 Plant the flowering dogwood in an area that has light shade and good drainage for best results.